Chester, Warrington, University Centre Shrewsbury, Global College Malta

 The Management Research Project will normally be submitted for assessment at the end of the programme of study.
 In this way the student has an extended time frame in which to complete this work.
 A further reflective piece is required upon completion of the project, to act as a valuable tool to enable staff to verify the authenticity of the work and the student to consider how they have benefitted from the learning experience.

 Formative assessment takes place throughout the programme at many points during the academic year.
 For example, students may be required to prepare some work to present in class, and this is then critiqued by the tutor and students.
 Tasks or problems may also be set during class time, at the end of which students are to present their conclusions for comment.

 The assessment strategy is communicated in writing to each student, at the commencement of the programme, and the particular assessment approach for each module is communicated at the start of that module.

-The PG Certificate in Management opens to students a wide range of potential employment opportunities.
+The qualification MSc in Management opens to students a wide range of potential employment opportunities.

 Close adherence to the QAA benchmarks should ensure that graduating students are able to apply relevant skills, knowledge and understanding to complex business contexts.
-In particular, they should be able to (relative to the optional modules' package chosen to study):
+In particular, they should be able to:

 deal with complex business issues and make sound judgements and decisions based on their knowledge and experience and using the available data